ralph-groupscholar/groupscholar-signal-catalog/README.md

 - `triage`: rank open signals by urgency and ownership gaps
 - `workload`: summarize open-signal workload by owner with due buckets (table or markdown)
 - `audit`: flag open signals missing owners, due dates, categories, severity, tags, or sources
-- `metrics`: show operational metrics like open age, overdue counts, and close cycle time
+- `metrics`: show operational metrics like open age, overdue counts, stale items, and close cycle time
+- `stale`: list open signals that have not been updated recently

 ## Examples